In Nursery Class....

-Our writing area will also have resources linked to our topic focus to encourage independent writing, in particular writing about Autumn festivals.
+Our writing area will also have resources linked to our topic focus to encourage independent writing, in particular writing about Winter festivals.

 Knowledge & Understanding of the world

-This half-term our topic focus is “All about me”.
-We will identify the seasonal changes we can see in Autumn and Autumn festivals.
+This half-term our topic focus is “Winter”.
+We will identify the seasonal changes we can see in Winter and Winter festivals.

 Walks & Visits: We will be going on walks around the village to explore the rural landscape, and observe changes at two local small holdings and on Farmer Ford’s farm from a safe distance, following any current regulations.